Melissa Victoria Fernandez, PhD MSc

 Mostly virological and immunology techniques

-The image to the left is an example of an S-35 radio-IP of HIV-1 proteins in a human T-cell line produced by me in 2017. + = positive control, - = negative control, ? = variable being tested.
+During my postdoctoral training, I have been exposed to "old school" techniques, such as 35S [Cys] radio-immunoprecipitation (IP)/SDS-Page.
+The image to the left is an example of a 35S [Cys] radio-IP of HIV-1 proteins in a human T-cell line produced by me in 2017. + = positive control, - = negative control, ? = variable being tested.

 Do you want a copy of my publications?